Azure: Configuring teacher logins

 You can check who is assigned to the app by opening the Enterprise Applications > Parents' Evening System app > Users and groups.
 From there, you can view and edit the permissions assigned to users.

-- Once you have ensured you have access to a relevant user, go to the Single Sign-on section of the app then click Validate under step 5.
+- Once you have ensured you have access to a relevant user, go to the Single Sign-on section of the app then click Test under step 5.

 - If the login is successful, you're good to go.

 Otherwise, the Azure tab should show the token claims, these show you the data which is being sent for each claim.